IuvenisSapiens/ComfyUI_Qwen2-Audio-7B-Instruct-Int4/README.md

 ![Chat_with_text_workflow preview](examples/Chat_with_text_workflow.png)

-- **Video Query**: When a user uploads an audio file, the system can analyze the content and generate a detailed caption or a summary of the entire audio.
+- **Audio Query**: When a user uploads an audio file, the system can analyze the content and generate a detailed caption or a summary of the entire audio.
 For example, "Tell me what you hear in this audio clip."

 ![Chat_with_audio_workflow preview](examples/Chat_with_audio_workflow.png)